Raw Goat Milk

 Goat's milk contains only trace amounts of the problematic protein called casein which is found abundantly in cow's milk.

-Also, the casein that is found in goat's milk is much more similar to human milk.
+The casein that's found in goat's milk is much more similar to human milk.

-And goat milk proteins form a softer curd which makes the protein more easily and rapidly digestible.
+Goat milk proteins also form a softer curd which makes the protein more easily and rapidly digestible.